safinghoghabori/AgribridgeMapboxTask/README.md

 ## 📌 Miscellaneous

-- Added a patch to fix the error while integrating @rnmapbox/map:
+- Added a patch to fix the error while integrating `@rnmapbox/map`:
-  - Task :rnmapbox_maps:compileDebugKotlin FAILED - The error occurs during the Kotlin compilation step in Android.
+  - `Task :rnmapbox_maps:compileDebugKotlin FAILED` - The error occurs during the Kotlin compilation step in Android.
 This is rnmapbox/maps bug for react-native: "0.80.0" CLI
   - Please follow this link for more details: https://github.com/rnmapbox/maps/issues/3883

 ## 📚 References

 - What is Mapbox?

-  Mapbox is a modern location platform that provides developers with the building blocks to add maps, navigation, and search to their applications.
+  - Mapbox is a modern location platform that provides developers with the building blocks to add maps, navigation, and search to their applications.

 - Mapbox docs for setting up react native